chenken12/L3GD20H-gyroscope/index.md

 # Gyroscope Project
 -------------
 ### November 5, 2018
-* comparing mpp to today im on time for my soldering.
-Currently behide for my program and case enclosure is coming up
+* Comparing mpp to today im on time for my soldering.
-* current im using "i2cdetect -y 1" to see if my chip and pcb is working or not
+* Currently behide on starting my programing.
+Im using "i2cdetect -y 1" to see if my chip and pcb is working or not.
+* On the mpp my case enclosure is coming up

 * Here is image of my finished pcb with soldering